SilkRose/Pony/archive/blogs/census-consensus.md

 I guess I should explain how the event worked before going into more detail.

-Once the story was live, a custom survey site allowed users to vote on a survey that would affect the outcome of an [CORRECT FORM BEFORE A VOWEL] in-universe census that the Mane 6 were holding.
+Once the story was live, a custom survey site allowed users to vote on a survey that would affect the outcome of an in-universe census that the Mane 6 were holding.
 Everything from the questions, options, and results were all written before the event went live, so the code could publish the results for whatever options won.

-If that didn't explain it well enough, you can read [Math Spook's](https://www.fimfiction.net/user/612387/Math+Spook) blog post: [Behind the scenes of “Census Consensus”](https://www.fimfiction.net/blog/1138770/behind-the-scenes-of-census-consensus); [COMMA SPLICE] it does a great job of explaining the event.
-You should read it even if you understood my explanation; [COMMA SPLICE] it's a good read, [TWO DISTINCT CLAUSES] and he's a great writer.
+If that didn't explain it well enough, you can read [Math Spook's](https://www.fimfiction.net/user/612387/Math+Spook) blog post: [Behind the scenes of “Census Consensus”](https://www.fimfiction.net/blog/1138770/behind-the-scenes-of-census-consensus); it does a great job of explaining the event.
+You should read it even if you understood my explanation; it's a good read, and he's a great writer.

 Let's start at the beginning.
 Late last year [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) told me he wasn't planning to do an April Fools event this year.
 I'd helped him do two of these in the past, so I felt like I could step up and do something instead.
 I mean how hard could it be?
 The last two years, while hectic, weren't *that* bad…